Sample Answer

 In your post:

-- Describe what right to surveillance a company should have in watching over its employees it is paying and the property it owns.
-If you are not in management or do not own a company, consider what rights you would want for surveillance with regard to a nanny you hired to watch your child in your home.
+• Describe what right to surveillance a company should have in watching over its employees it is paying and the property it owns.
+If you are not in management or do not own a company, consider what rights you would want for surveillance about a nanny you hired to watch your child in your home.

-- Explain where you would draw the line with regard to workplace privacy, considering that the hardest ethical dilemmas to decide are ones that involve competing rights.
+• Explain where you would draw the line regarding privacy, considering that the hardest ethical dilemmas to decide on are competing rights.

 Refer to the Discussion Participation Scoring Guide for posting expectations.